ayesha604/UBC-Course-Scheduler/README.md

 ## How it works
 - The Scraper
 - The Scheduler
   - For those 110 nerds, this is just a giant PSET9.
 We're generating a (giant!!) search space with all the available sections on ssc.
-The only constraints that we have is no conflicting classes.
+The only constraint is that there should be no conflicting classes.
+Though, since the search space is too large, we cap the maximum number of timetables to 5000.
+And for a diversed search space, we frequently "randomize" the combinations of sections.
+  - Then, we would score the timetable on the following criteria (based on personal experience):
+    - Start-time: classes should not start too early.
+The ideal time is around 10am.
+    - End-time: classes should not end too late.
+The ideal time is around 4pm.
+    - Lunch break: bonus marks for allocating time for lunch (around 11am-1pm)
+    - Number of classes in a day: fewer classes in the day equals to less workload which equals to more points
+    - Space between classes: the more spaced out the classes are the better the timetable is.
+But, classes should not be too far (~4 hours) apart.
+  - Lastly, we would rank them based on the score and return the top 10 timetables.
 - Front End

 ## Future features